AshleyPikachu/Super-Bit-Shader/README.md

 3. "Core Options" are settings per core, and some of them need to be adjusted for SBS to work.

 🔵**Part 4: Core Options to Modify**
-* DoubleCherryGB: GBC Color Correction "OFF", use "1.
+* DoubleCherryGB: GBC Color Correction "OFF", then use "1.
 Game Boy Color." for GBC color correction.
+* SameBoy: Only use the "1.
+Game Boy Color" preset.
+Set GBC Color Correction "OFF".
 * PokeMini: Palette = Black & White.
 * Beetle VB: Palette = Black & White.
 * Beetle Cygne: Color Palette = Grayscale, Color Depth - Thousands (16-bit).
 Turn off "60hz Mode" when using Mixed-Frames / high FPS.